zhangecon/main/_pages/about.md

   - /about.html
 ---

 Dr. Lin Zhang is an Assistant Professor (with tenure track) in the School of Energy and Environment at City University of Hong Kong.
-His primary research focuses on energy economics.
-In his ultimate pursuit of regional sustainable development, his work utilizes economic methods to seek policy solutions to sustainability from interdisciplinary lenses.
+His primary research focuses on energy and sustainability economics.
+In his ultimate pursuit of regional sustainable development, his work utilizes economic methods to seek policy solutions to energy and environmental sustainability from interdisciplinary lenses.
+He is now extending research interests into business sustainability and urban sustainability.
 Dr. Zhang received double bachelors in mechnical engineering and economics from Peking University, MSc and PhD in economics from ETH Zurich.

 Research Interests
 ------